Sample 1893 – The Year of the Fair (Grades 2-3) Worksheet

 By Tammy Scarbrough

 2 There was a lot of anticipation and excitement building up to the first day of the fair.
 On May 1, 1893, that day finally came.
 People were rushing to buy their tickets at 50 cents for adults and 25 cents for children.
-That may seem like very little money now, but back then, it was a little expensive for them.
-The attendance was not quite what they had hoped at first, but it increased during the five months it was there.
+That may seem like very little money now, but back then, it was a little expensive.
+The attendance was not quite what they had hoped at first, but it increased during the six months the fair was there.